-But in recent years less creators have opted for this model, instead switching to a new kind of distribution that’s all about offering software as a service.
+But in recent years fewer creators have opted for this model, instead of switching to a new kind of distribution that’s all about offering software as a service.
 When companies adopt SaaS, they host their product online, often making it accessible through a web browser.
 This has a significant effect on the way people use these tools and how they pay for them.

-Too many businesses still don’t see the benefits of switching to SaaS over their existing toolset.
+Too many businesses still don’t see the benefits of switching to SaaS products over their existing toolset.
 This article is meant as a primer on why forward-looking companies should consider the switch — especially in an increasingly competitive market.

-The benefits of using SaaS
+The benefits of using SaaS products

-The move to an online environment for software comes with a lot of changes that make it easier, safer and more productive to use.
+The move to an online environment for software comes with a lot of changes that make it easier, safer, and more productive to use.

-One of the most visible differences is the way SaaS runs on people’s devices.
+One of the most visible differences in the way SaaS runs on people’s devices.
 Instead of depending on the local infrastructure of a device — for example a Windows desktop computer — the service is distributed over the internet, where it’s hosted on a central server.
 This means that regardless of how you access the service, everyone will always be using the latest and greatest version.

 The benefits of automatically staying up-to-date are manifold — for example, all employees will always have access to newly-added features right when they’re released.
 More importantly, if security issues pop up fixes can be deployed to all instances of the software immediately, instead of having to wait for all individual users to update their software version.

 Most SaaS tools are built on the web, which means they’re easily accessible from any device with a web browser.
 From a desktop computer that means you just visit a specific website and the entire application pops up, ready to use.

 For mobile devices like tablets and smartphones, the developers will often release a separate app for the specific platform, but because the software is based on common web technology it’ll be easy to create and maintain.